workingJ/java_cheatsheet/README.md

 ## **Keywords**

+### **`public`:**

-- **public:** used in a method or variable declaration.
+ used in a method or variable declaration.
 It signifies that the method or variable can be accessed by elements residing in other classes.

+### **`private`:**

-- **private:** bedeutet, das man nur von innerhalb der Klasse auf die mit `private` gekennzeichneten Methoden und Variablen zugreifen kann. used in a method or variable declaration.
+ bedeutet, das man nur von innerhalb der Klasse auf die mit `private` gekennzeichneten Methoden und Variablen zugreifen kann. used in a method or variable declaration.
 It signifies that the method or variable can only be accessed by other elements of its class.

+### **`protected`:**

-- **protected:** used in a method or variable declaration.
+ used in a method or variable declaration.
 It signifies that the method or variable can only be accessed by elements residing in its class, subclasses, or classes in the same package.

+### **`static`:**

-- **static:** bedeutet, das eine Variable oder eine Methode die mit `public` gekennzeichnet ist unhabhängig von einem Objekt aufgerufen und verwendet werden kann.
+ bedeutet, das eine Variable oder eine Methode die mit `public` gekennzeichnet ist unhabhängig von einem Objekt aufgerufen und verwendet werden kann.

+### **`final`:**

-- **final:** entspricht einer Konstante, wird einmal deklariert und initialisiert und ist danach nicht mehr veränderbar
+ entspricht einer Konstante, wird einmal deklariert und initialisiert und ist danach nicht mehr veränderbar

+### **`this`:**

-- **this:**  Repräsentiert eine Instanz der Klasse in der es Auftaucht. z.B.
+  Repräsentiert eine Instanz der Klasse in der es Auftaucht. z.B.
 Zugriff auf eine `private` Variable o. eine Methode

+### **`extends`:**

-- **extends:** Class X extends class Y to add functionality, either by adding fields or methods to class Y, or by overriding methods of class Y. An interface extends another interface by adding methods.
+ Class X extends class Y to add functionality, either by adding fields or methods to class Y, or by overriding methods of class Y. An interface extends another interface by adding methods.
 Class X is said to be a subclass of class Y.

+### **`super`:**

-- **super:** used to access members of a class inherited by the class in which it appears.
+ used to access members of a class inherited by the class in which it appears. zB.
+Aufrufen des Konstruktors der übergeorneten Klasse.

+### **`exception`**

-- **exception** An event during program execution that prevents the program from continuing normally; generally, an error.
+ An event during program execution that prevents the program from continuing normally; generally, an error.
 The Java(TM) programming language supports exceptions with the try, catch, and throw keywords.
 See also exception handler.

+### **`abstract`**

-- **abstract** A Java(TM) programming language keyword used in a class definition to specify that a class is not to be instantiated, but rather inherited by other classes.
+ A Java(TM) programming language keyword used in a class definition to specify that a class is not to be instantiated, but rather inherited by other classes.
 An abstract class can have abstract methods that are not implemented in the abstract class, but in subclasses.
   - **`abstract class`** A class that contains one or more abstract methods, and therefore can never be instantiated.
 Abstract classes are defined so that other classes can extend them and make them concrete by implementing the abstract methods.
 Z.b. `class Number` von der alle Wrapper-Klassen der primitiven Datentypen erben.
   - **`abstract method`** A method that has no implementation
 - **interface** used to define a collection of method definitions and constant values.
 It can later be implemented by classes that define this interface with the `implements` keyword.